1iveowl/SocketLite/README.md

 This project is a fork that build upon the fantastic work done with [Socket for PCL](https://github.com/rdavisau/sockets-for-pcl).

-##
-Note: Ran into some issues with the original solution so I build it up again from ground up.
-The solution is now even simpler.
-Also I decided to use Visual Studio 2017 RC.

 Note: From version 3.5.0 this library support .NET Core.

 ##Why this fork?